-The B. Tree Autumn CSA Share is about supporting the body and spirit as we move away from the bright, outside exuberance of summer and the air turns chilly, the days getting noticeably shorter.
-I focus on herbs that help to bring light and joy into the heart, that help the body maintain balance with a healthy immune system and a nourished nervous system.
+The B. Tree autumn herbal offerings are crafted to support the body and spirit as we move away from the bright, outside exuberance of summer and the air turns chilly, the days getting noticeably shorter.
+We focus on herbs that help to bring light and joy into the heart, that help the body maintain balance with a healthy immune system and a nourished nervous system.

 For this year’s Autumn CSA offerings, click here!

 Supporting our bodies and spirits

 Autumn is about inspiration, acknowledgement, slowing down, letting go, and beginning to move inward.
 Take some time for yourself this autumn.
 Slow down and ask yourself “what brings me joy? what brings me balance? what brings me peace?”
 Now set aside a little slice of your day to give yourself those gifts.
 You can spare 15 or 20 minutes to bring more peace into your life.
 I promise, it’s worth it.

 As you look around at the world you may find many things out of balance.
 Even more reason to take these moments of pause and deep breaths.
 Take time to notice how nature keeps balance.
 In autumn the abundance, vibrancy and busy-ness of late summer is waning, leaves and fruits are falling, the grasses are drying out, the sap of trees is moving down into the roots.
 It’s time to slow down, to ground into our roots and our self-care routines.
 It’s time to let go of what no longer serves us, letting it fall away, thanking it for its lessons, and looking forward to the new growth that will come in its place.